Kartik-Chaurasiya/Emotune/README.md

 The development of this app was supported by our research paper titled "Emotion Recognition Using Machine Learning and Its Application in Music Recommendation," which you can find [here](https://www.ijrar.org/papers/IJRAR21B1343.pdf).
 The paper details the methodology used, the performance of the machine learning model, and the results obtained during the development of the app.

-## License

-The Emotion Recognition App is licensed under the MIT License.
-Please see the [LICENSE](/LICENSE) file for more details.

 ---